WIYC: History

-Pending sale to Allen Media Group
+Sale to Allen Media Group

-On December 15, 2021, it was announced that Allen Media Group, a subsidiary of Los Angeles-based Entertainment Studios, would purchase WIYC, WCOV-TV and WALE-LD for $28.5 million, pending FCC approval; at the time, the deal was expected to close in the first half of 2022.
+On December 15, 2021, it was announced that Allen Media Group, a subsidiary of Los Angeles–based Entertainment Studios, would purchase WIYC, WCOV-TV and WALE-LD for $28.5 million; the sale was completed on April 14, 2023.

+On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WIYE, WCOV and WALE-LD).

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: